Scholarships, Awards and Grants

 Awarded under the Post-9/11 GI Bill

-Concordia is pleased to be part of the Yellow Ribbon GI Education Enhancement Program, offering qualified veterans the ability to attend for free.
+Concordia is pleased to be part of the Yellow Ribbon GI Education Enhancement Program, offering qualified veterans or their qualified dependents the ability to attend for free.

 Learn more on the Yellow Ribbon Program at Concordia page.